4ng3lic4/Portfolio/README.md

 THEN I show my name,  avatar, and links to sections about me, my work, and how to contact me WHEN user clicks one of the links in the navigation THEN the UI scrolls to the corresponding section
-WHEN ser clicks on the link to the section about my work THEN the UI scrolls to a section with titled images of my applications WHEN the first application is presented
+WHEN user clicks on the link to the section about my work THEN the UI scrolls to a section with titled images of my applications WHEN the first application is presented
-THEN that application's image should be larger in size than the others WHEN user clicks on the images of the applications THEN user is taken to that deployed application
+THEN that application's image should be larger thant the others in size WHEN user clicks on the images of the applications THEN user is taken to that deployed application
 WHEN user resizes the page or view the site on various screens and devices